MeenaDamwani/bank-churn-prediction/README.md

   - Power BI for dashboards
   - Google Colab for development

+## Data Source
+- The dataset used for this project is **Churn_Modelling.csv** from [Kaggle](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling)).
+- Contains customer demographic, account, and transaction information.

 ## Data Description

 **RowNumber:** Row number for the row in the data table.